PAMunb/dogefuzz_sbseg_artifact/README.md

 # Artifacts of the paper "DogeFuzz: A Simple Yet Efficient Grey-box Fuzzer for Smart Contracts."

 This repository contains artifacts for the experiments in the paper DogeFuzz: A Simple Yet Efficient Grey-box Fuzzer for Smart Contracts.
-The `dataset` directory includes 2 benchmarks: Bench72 and Bench500.
+The `dataset` directory includes two benchmarks: Bench72 and Bench500.
 The other directories are `dogefuzz-results` for processing Dogefuzz-related result files and `Smartian-Artifact` for processing Smartian-related replication studies.

 All commands are executed from inside `dogefuzz-results` directory.